 If you have security questions, contact Assistant Vice President for Operations Dennis Johnson (278-4274).

 CHARLOTTE CAMPUS SECURITY

-Your personal security and that of all members of the university community are of paramount importance.
+Your personal security and that of all members of the UPSem community are of paramount importance.
 In case of any type of emergency situation, please call "911."
-Follow this with a call to the Campus Police (704-337-2911) if time permits.
-Here are some security tips: